-Wagyu and Kobe beef has a reputation for excellence for a reason.
-Unfortunately, it is precisely that reputation that leads the unscrupulous to take advantage of the general lack of understanding around Japanse beef to pass off inferior meat.
+Wagyu and genuine Kobe beef have a reputation for excellence for a reason.
+Unfortunately, that reputation leads the unscrupulous to take advantage of the general lack of understanding around Japanse beef to pass off inferior meat.

 Now you know what the terms mean and what kind of certification to look for, you won’t be caught out by promises of a $20 “Kobe” beef burger at your local steakhouse.

 Do you think Wagyu beef lives up to its reputation?
 Is domestic Wagyu just as good as anything from Japan?